-In this family-oriented bilingual program, PCCM invites the public to explore Science with Princeton University researchers.
-With many table-top activities focusing in materials science and nanoscience, families will be able to interact with Spanish and English speaking scientists and engineers who study and manipulate materials on the nanoscale.
-Come and see what our scientists are doing with computers, polymers and even diamonds!
+In this family-oriented bilingual program, PCCM invited the public to explore Science with Princeton University researchers.
+With many table-top activities focusing in materials science and nanoscience, families were able to interact with Spanish and English speaking scientists and engineers who study and manipulate materials on the nanoscale.
+Join us next time to see what our scientists are doing with computers, polymers and even diamonds!

 Join Princeton University's scientists and engineers to learn more about the exciting new research currently going on in materials science.
 Visit the many table top activities and demonstrations, engage the scientists and engineers, ask plenty of questions (either in Spanish or English!), and have fun with your entire family.

 Materials science is the study of almost everything around you, what they're made of, how they work, and what you can do with them.
 Nanoscience is the study of atoms, molecules, and objects whose size is on the nanometer scale (1 - 100 nm).
 Nanotechnology deals with particles only a few nanometers across, the size of individual molecules and atoms.

 Join us and meet the scientists who can control matter, one atom at a time!
 Follow the event on Twitter and Instagram #pccmScienceDay